 What Are Recurrent Neural Networks (RNNs)?

-Recurrent neural networks (RNNs) are a class of neural network that are helpful in modeling sequence data.
+Recurrent neural networks (RNNs) are a class of neural networks that are helpful in modeling sequence data.
 Derived from feedforward networks, RNNs exhibit similar behavior to how human brains function.
 Simply put: recurrent neural networks produce predictive results in sequential data that other algorithms can’t.

 In this post, we’ll cover the basic concepts of how recurrent neural networks work, what the biggest issues are and how to solve them.